Dining table by Giovanni Offredi for Saporiti

 Design Consigned Collector: Authentic 1970s mid century modern ‘brutalist’ design, made in Italy by Saporiti.
 Most likely the only one in Australia.

 Purchase Verification: One owner since 1984.
 Imported directly from the Saporiti showroom in Via Monte Napoleone, Milano, Italy.
-Yes, we have the owner’s original Invoice !
+Yes, we have the owner’s original Invoice.
+Now Reduced

 - Dimensions: H72cm W110cm L240cm